Sevenninetwo/AI_Transformation/data/README.md

 ## Framework 2: The AI Data Flywheel

-A structural model for how AI programmes should compound over time.
+A structural model for how AI programs should compound over time.
 The flywheel breaks when organisations treat data as a project input rather than a continuous asset.

 ![AI Data Flywheel](./flywheel.svg)